toumbask/IndieMakerChecklist/README.md

-# IndieMakerChecklist
+# Indie Maker Checklist
-A checklist/roadmap for any aspiring indie maker
+A checklist/roadmap for any aspiring indie maker.